Legoless/iOS-Localization/README.md

 The documentation will help you with translating and creating packages from finished translations.
 This project also contains scripts that will help you with automating those procedures.

-The project includes multiple tools and scripts to create packages and upload new string versions to **Transifex** database.
+The project includes application and scripts to create packages and upload new string versions to **Transifex** database.

 Progress:
 ----------------